Cloud-cloud collision as drivers of the chemical complexity in Galactic Centre molecular clouds: Discussions

 \subsection{Scenario of an early cloud-cloud collision?}

-Our present observations have revealed the following pieces of evidence about the gas kinematics toward G+0.693.
+Our present observations have revealed the following pieces of evidence about the gas kinematics towards G+0.693.

-\begin{itemize} \item From the velocity channel maps, two velocity components 50-60 km s$^{-1}$ and 70-90 km s$^{-1}$ are identified. \item The distribution of two components overlaps toward the southern and northern part while the middle part is spatially separated. \item In the position-velocity diagram, the red-shifted component and blue-shifted component are connected by a bridge feature. \end{itemize}
+\begin{itemize} \item From the velocity channel maps, two velocity components 50-60 and 70-90 km\,s$^{-1}$ are identified. \item The distribution of two components overlaps towards the southern and northern part while the middle part is spatially separated. \item In the position-velocity diagram, the red-shifted component and blue-shifted component are connected by a bridge feature. \end{itemize}

 At a glance, Figure \ref{fig:molecular_pv}(a) suggests that two clouds are likely interacting, possibly colliding against each other.
 Hence in the following, we will interpret these observational features by making comparisons with the common observational and theoretical signatures characteristic of the cloud-cloud collision scenario.
 As one of the outcomes of cloud-cloud collision, complementary distribution between two colliding clouds at distinct velocities is expected \citep{Habe1992,Anathpindika2010, Takahira2014, Torii2017, Fukui2018}.
 Such complementary distribution is presented particularly between colliding clouds with different sizes in which the smaller cloud creates a cavity in the larger cloud.
 From the model prediction of collisions between two spheres of different sizes, Figure 6 in \citet{Takahira2014} presented the snapshot of surface density plots of the collision model at different relative velocities.
 The complementary distribution that is accounted for by the cavity is determined by the size as well as the travel distance of the smaller cloud since the initiation of the collision.
 In addition, depending on the angle of the relative motion to the line of sight ($\theta$), the smaller cloud can be coincident ($\theta$=0) or displaced ($\theta \neq$0) with the intensity becoming depressed in the molecular distribution at the velocity of the larger cloud \citep{Fukui2018}.